 Skyler Cochrane came to Duke from Rhodes College in Memphis, where she studied synthetic organic chemistry with a focus on drug development.
 Her work involved the synthesis of dopaminergic derivates to investigate the specificity and activity of SULT1A3, a sulfotransferase that processes dopamine in the body.
 She’s now working in the Zhou Lab and takes a chemical/structural biology approach to try and understand the mechanisms of Lipid A biosynthesis and, consequently, how to target therapeutics to treat gram-negative infections.

 Skyler’s motivation to become a scientist is rooted in her desire to give back and make a difference in the world.
-She knows that by studying at Duke Biochemistry, she will gain the skills and techniques necessary to become a better chemist and biochemist, and a more well-rounded scientist.
-She believes scientific discovery and medical-based research is the path to accomplishing these goals.
+She knows that by attending Duke, she will gain the skills and techniques necessary to become a better chemist and biochemist, and a more well-rounded scientist.
+She believes scientific discovery and medical-based research are the paths to accomplishing these goals.
 And even if she’s not the one to, let’s say, find the cure for cancer, she hopes others will be inspired to build on her research to find it themselves.

 Skyler loves that Duke, and especially its science departments, encourage collaborations.
 This ethos goes hand-in-hand with her belief that the best, most complete scientific narratives and discoveries can only happen when researchers are willing to look outside of their own specialty.
 Thus, she’s been able to work closely with a variety of chemistry faculty who, because of their different lab and life experiences, can solve problems in ways she wouldn’t think of.